 Please, if you agree with me, contact your Representative in your district.
 Someone told me one time that Representatives and Senators receive surprisingly few emails about specific Bills.
 So the Reps and Senators actually will read these emails.
 Please help raise awareness of the potential consequences of the House Bill 320.

 Do not allow the MCOs to be the Judge, Jury and Executioner!

-Posted on March 20, 2013, in Congress, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursement, Mental Health, North Carolina, OAH, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Appeals, North Carolina, Prepaid Inpatient Health Plan.
+Posted on March 20, 2013, in Congress, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursement, Mental Health, NC DHHS, North Carolina, OAH, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Medicaid Appeals, North Carolina, Prepaid Inpatient Health Plan.
 Bookmark the permalink.
 12 Comments.